-How many of us have visited an emergency room (ER) in the past year with our senior loved ones?
+How many family caregivers have visited an emergency room (ER) or emergency department (ED) in the past year with our senior loved ones?

-We visit the ER pretty frequently, according to the Centers for Disease Control and Prevention (CDC), which tracks this data.
-As a matter of fact, in 2010 there were 19.6 million emergency department (ED) visits for those aged 65 and over.
+Family caregivers of seniors visit the ER pretty frequently, according to the Centers for Disease Control and Prevention (CDC) National Center for Health Statistics, which tracks this data.
+As a matter of fact, during 2012–2013, there were an estimated 5.2 million ED visits per yeaer for injury and 15.5 million ED visits for illness among adults aged 65 and over.

-The number certainly has increased since that data was collected along with the senior population.
+The number certainly has increased and will continue to increase since that data was collected due to the increasing senior population.

 Emergency Room Frustrations